University of Maryland

 MASTER’S DEGREE

-he College of Information Studies, Maryland’s iSchool, offers a Master of Science degree in Human-Computer Interaction.
-The HCI Master’s degree integrates information studies, computer science, education, psychology and design to prepare students for careers in industry or research.
+he College of Information, Maryland’s INFO College, offers a Master of Science degree in Human-Computer Interaction.
+The HCI Master’s degree integrates information, computer science, education, psychology and design to prepare students for careers in industry or research.
 Through coursework and research experiences, students in this program will develop skills in the fundamentals of human-computer interaction, advanced research methods, user experience design, usability analysis and testing, social computing strategies and technologies, and technology design.
 Electives and projects allow students to focus on areas of interest within HCI.
-To learn more about the HCI master’s degree, visit the informal HCIM program website or the iSchool’s HCI Master’s website.
+To learn more about the HCI master’s degree, visit the INFO College’s HCI Master’s website.

 PH.D.
 IN HCI